Mahi-Mani/Bamazon/README.md

 # Bamazon

 ## Summary
-Bamazon application similar to that of amazon that customers can buy stuffs via this application.
-Customer can view total amount they had paid upon exi.
+Bamazon application is similar to that of amazon that customers can buy stuffs via this application.
+Customers can view total amount they had paid upon exit.
 At a next level, manager or supervisor can look into bamazon's status.
 Manager's view and Supervisor's view are authenticated so that no customer can have those access.

 ## Installation Guide
-* User has to download all files from GitHub
+* User has to download all files from GitHub repository
-* User can either clone the repository or can download all files manually unzipping would take a while though
+* User can either clone the repository or can download all files manually unzipping might take a while though
 * Package.json file has required depencies to be installed.
 So, user can type `npm install` to install all needed packages
 * User can type `node bamazonCustomer.js` to have customer view and purchase stuffs
 * User can type `node bamazonManager.js` to have manager view of the application